maths/moodle-qtype_stack/doc/en/Developer/Development_track.md

 * Done: Add in additional cache `compiledcache` to reduce validation overheads by compiling questions.
 * Done.
 Add in local.mac for site specific code.
 * Done.
 Move STACK admin UI scripts to `adminui`.
+* Done.
+Filter student's input so groups are turned into `ntuple` inert functions.
+At last students can type in coordinates as `(x,y)` as input!

 ## Version 4.4